jacobtomlinson/carte-noire/drafts/untitled.md

 -Draw bridge
 -Feel urge to draw something at the bottom of the bridge, maybe some colors, or my mom, idk --Spot of black: Happens on accident?
 Or I don't notice?
 Or I just do it unconsciously?
--After school, we go to the train tracks and walk on them -Come back by 5pm to eat dinner
+-After school, do something with Schellen, lose track of time, get home late -Come back by 5pm to eat dinner
 -Have fight with dad